 Queensway Properties LLP has entered into a 37 year lease for properties 85 Queensway and 89-103 Queensway and 24-26 The Forum, Stevenage, Hertfordshire.
-This long term liability and long term borrowing has been recognised on the balance sheet with corresponding land and building and cash balances.
+This long term liability has been recognised on the balance sheet with corresponding land and building balances.
 Paid and future expected lease payments (including interest) are detailed in the following table;